 Fairmont Banff Springs, Banff, AB, Canada

-Stromal biology examines how fibroblasts and endothelial cells shape tissue development, function, and pathology through interactions with parenchymal and immune cells.
-This meeting will focus on stromal regulation of immune-driven outcomes in homeostasis, infection, cancer, autoimmunity, and fibrosis, highlighting new tools to study these processes in vivo.
-Attendees will gain fresh perspectives on how stromal cells influence immunity and biological function across tissues and diseases, with built-in opportunities for networking and career development.
+Stromal cell biology investigates how fibroblasts and endothelial cells shape tissue development, function, and pathology through dynamic interactions with parenchymal and immune cells.
+This meeting will focus on stromal regulation of immune responses in homeostasis, infection, cancer, autoimmunity, and fibrosis, while highlighting innovative tools to study these processes in vivo.
+Attendees will gain new insights into how stromal cells influence immune function and tissue biology across diverse disease contexts, with built-in opportunities for networking and career development.

-The program will also spotlight emerging therapeutic targets and the rapid rise of stromal-directed therapies in the clinic.
-By uniting researchers across academic, clinical, and industry sectors with diverse expertise, this meeting will break down silos to foster cross-disciplinary collaborations and accelerate translational impacts.
+The program will also spotlight emerging therapeutic targets and the rapid rise of stromal-targeted therapies in clinical development.
+By bringing together researchers from academia, clinical practice, and the biotech industry, this meeting aims to break down silos, foster cross-disciplinary collaboration, and accelerate translational research.

-Jointly held with the Keystone Symposia on Fibrosis: Cross Organ Pathology and Pathways to Clinical Development, this pairing will drive interdisciplinary discovery at the intersection of fibroblast biology, matrix biology, inflammation, and immunity as it relates to disease pathology.
-Attendees will get full access to both meetings for the price of one!
+Jointly held with the Keystone Symposia on Fibrosis: Cross Organ Pathology and Pathways to Clinical Development, this pairing will drive interdisciplinary discovery at the intersection of fibroblast biology, extracellular matrix biology, inflammation and immunity as it relates to chronic disease pathology.
+Attendees will get full access to both conferences for the price of one, maximizing learning and collaboration opportunities!

 26K3-Speaker-Meeting-Slide